 The valuation is most sensitive to a change in revenue driven by a change in the wholesale price path and post tax WACC.
-A 5% movement in revenue and post tax WACC, changes the mid-point valuation by approximately +/- 13% and - 9.4% / +11.7% respectively.
-The valuation is moderately sensitive to movements in operating costs.
-The average impact on the mid-point valuation of a movement of 5% in operating costs is +/- 7%.
+A 5% movement in revenue and post tax WACC changes the mid-point valuation by approximately +/- 15% and +13.7% / -10.7% respectively.
+The average impact on the mid-point valuation of a movement of 5% in operating costs is +/- 9.2%.
 The valuation is relatively insensitive to movements in terminal growth rate and capital expenditure.